jthurteau/mr/README.md

 A hash of configuration options can be passed into the inital Mr::vagrant call from the Vagrantfile, these are generally intended to be things that should be disclosed to anyone running the build and not burried in the details of the project recipes.

-Options that can only be set in this way, include:
+Options that can only be set in this way ("Vagrantfile Options"), include:

  - root_path
    - Defaults to '.', being a relative reference to the folder containing the Vagrantfile